- Foreword: Target Platforms

 - The starting memory limit is compiled in to the WASM file.

 - The memory is allocated by the client from JavaScript and provided to the WASM module loader.
-Unfortunately, because of how the WASM module loading process works, it is not possible to provide this from arbitrary client-level code when loading the sqlite3 module.
-Working around that limitation requires changes in upstream tooling, either to provide a hook for such to Emscripten or to bring the most critical Emscripten-provided features to other WASM runtimes.
+Unfortunately, because of how the WASM module loading process works, it is not possible, with our build, to provide this from arbitrary client-level code when loading the sqlite3 module.

 Depending on how the build is configured, it may or may not be possible for the WASM module to grow its amount of memory at runtime.
 If it cannot, and it runs out of memory, allocation attempts will fail.
 Whether or not that is outright fatal to the WASM module is determined by a build option.
 If it is not fatal, application code must check for out-of-memory conditions on its own, as it would in C. If it is configured to be fatal, the module will fail loudly (in the browser's dev console, not necessarily someplace client-visible) and stop working if any allocation fails.